forensic-architecture/models/58 - The Killing of Mark Duggan/README.md

 ## [**Click here to download the 3D models.**](https://fa-public-assets.fra1.digitaloceanspaces.com/MarkDuggan/Mark%20Duggan_3D%20Models.zip)

-The download above contains a collection of Blender files all of which are required to view the model. **In order to open these files you will need to download [Blender](https://www.blender.org/download/).**  You will need to download all the files into the same folder to use the Main Animation file.
+The download above contains a collection of Blender files all of which are required to view the model.
+In order to open these files you will need to download [Blender](https://www.blender.org/download/).

 | File Name | Contents |
 |---|---|